Klaviyo

 Engage your users by enabling Klaviyo push notifications

-The Klaviyo Plugin enables mobile push notifications in your Median-powered app to increase user engagement and deliver detailed audience insights.
-It integrates directly with the official Klaviyo Swift SDK for iOS and Klaviyo Kotlin SDK for Android.
+The Klaviyo plugin enables mobile push notifications to increase engagement and audience insight.
+It integrates the official Klaviyo Swift SDK on iOS and the Klaviyo Kotlin SDK on Android.
+This guide covers Klaviyo account setup, Median App Studio configuration, and Median JavaScript Bridge APIs for permissions and profiles.

 👍